qw3rtman/jbin/README.md

 ```

 Eureka! **Writing executable binaries in the language you're comfortable in is now a reality.
 You can finally sleep at night.**

+You can now distribute a cleaner, leaner, and meaner binary executable for your users.